Your Complete Guide to Seattle Property Tax

 How Property Taxes Work

-Property taxes are influenced by local government budgets, often determined by a city council.
-Local budgets are key, as property taxes fund essential services like schools, police, fire departments, and infrastructure.
+We'll begin by looking at how property taxes are influenced by local government budgets, often determined by a city council.

 Higher budget needs typically lead to higher property tax rates.
+Property tax rates are typically expressed as a percentage of the assessed value of the property.

 The assessed value of a property is based on its estimated market value, which is determined by local tax assessors.
-They consider factors such as the property's size, location, condition, and recent sales of similar properties in the area.
-This assessed value is used to calculate property taxes to ensure every property owner is taxed fairly.
+They consider factors such as the property’s size, location, condition, and recent sales of similar properties in the area.

 Let’s break this down further.